 During the COVID-19 crisis, the federal government has established three emergency UI programs: Pandemic Unemployment Assistance, Pandemic Unemployment Compensation, and Pandemic Unemployment Emergency Compensation.
 Refer to COVID-19 Resources, Expansion of Unemployment Insurance for more information.

 SELF EMPLOYMENT ASSISTANCE PROGRAM

-SEAP is a program, at state option, designed to encourage and enable unemployed workers to create their own jobs by starting their own small businesses.
+SEAP is a program designed to encourage and enable unemployed workers to create their own jobs by starting their own small businesses.
+SEAP is available at state option.
 UI claimants participating in the program work full-time on starting their business instead of looking for wage and salary jobs.
 Beneficiaries receive the same weekly UI benefit amounts as regular UI benefits.
 NYS is one of 7 states which have enacted a SEAP program.
 See below, Additional Benefits, Self Employment Assistance Program (SEAP).

 Unemployment Insurance law makes it possible for an individual to receive UI benefits while attending an approved training course or program.
 While participating in an approved training program, pre-approved UI claimants are excused from the requirement to look for work.
 In addition, they may be eligible to receive benefits beyond the 26 weeks of regular UI benefits.
 See below, Additional Benefits, Training.

 Dislocated workers are eligible for retraining and other services.
 See below, Additional Benefits, Dislocated Workers.